thisissoon/angular-starter/README.md

 npm install -g protractor
 ```

-To run end 2 end test we first need to install protractor with global permissions.
+To run end to end tests we first need to install protractor with global permissions.
 In addition, since Protractor is built upon WebDriver we need to install this:

 ```
-npm run update-webdriver
+webdriver-manager update --standalone --chrome
 ```

 This will download and install the latest version of the stand-alone WebDriver tool.

 Once you have ensured that the development web server hosting our application is up and running
-and WebDriver is updated, you can run the end-to-end tests using the supplied npm script:
+and WebDriver is updated, you can run the end-to-end tests using the supplied grunt task:

 ```
 grunt e2e